Skip to content

 end

-subgraph Layer2["Layer 2: Model Validation"]
+subgraph Layer2["Layer 2: Model"]

 C["Pydantic v2 Models<br/>Type coercion, URL validation"]